L5Modular/L5Modular/README.md

 #### Change the routing

-To change the routing to load only a simple `routes.php` for the FooBar module would would result in this config
+To change the routing to load only a simple `routes.php` for the FooBar module you would need this config

 ```php
 'FooBar' => [